-A. Each banner should tie in with the theme of the fair, for 2015 it is "Barber County Cheers for 95 Years...Sew It, Grow It, Show It!"
+A. Each banner should tie in with the theme of the fair, for 2016 it is "Fairadise!"

-- B. Dimensions are to be no less than 12 and no more than 16 square feet, with a minimum of 3 feet on one side. - C. Banners must be hung on a rod strong enough to support the banner.
+B. Dimensions are to be no more than 16 square feet with no minimum size.

+C. Banners must be hung on a rod strong enough to support the banner.
 On each end of the banner rod, there should be a wire or chain six inches long.
 One end of the wire will be fastened to the end of the rod.
-The other end will be connected to an "S" hook which will permit the banner to be hung from a suspended wire in the exhibit building. - D. Banners are not allowed to use any copyrighted material or characters. ie: Sponge Bob, Care Bears, brand name products, etc. - E. Banners should be made of materials that permit the banner to be folded or rolled without damaging the display.
-Objects may not be attached to the front of the banner. - F. A label is to be attached to the front lower left-hand corner of the banner giving the name of the club, county, and year.
-Letters should be two inches in height.
-Names of 4-H'ers are optional.
+The other end will be connected to an "S" hook which will permit the banner to be hung from a suspended wire in the exhibit building.

+D. Banners are not allowed to use any copyrighted material or characters. ie: Sponge Bob, Care Bears, brand name products, etc.